How To Espalier Fruit Trees

-For stonefruit, quinces, berries, citrus, figs and persimmons - types that produce fruit on new wood.
+For stonefruit, quinces, berries, citrus, figs and persimmons - types that don't produce fruit on spurs.

 1. In spring cut the whip or leader to where you want the lowest set of branches to form - usually at the first wire.
 Wires should be as close as 15cm apart.